hbn1987/6Scan/README.md

 -A [country-xx/as-xxxx] # Active search and alias resolution within a region using heuristic algorithm.
 -C [Active address file e.g., ./output/raw_ICMP6_yyyymmdd] # Address classification.
 -H [country/as] # Set the regional level for data analysis.
--d # Output with the probe type
+-d # Output with the probe type.
 -r # Probing rate, 100Kpps by default.
 -b # Probe budget, 10M by default.
 ```